dalibyte/VisionChat/README.md

 # VisionChat
-📸🤖 Image to Text QA: Extract questions from any image and get instant answers using OpenAI GPT.
-Unleash the power of OCR and AI on your images and dive into a world of knowledge! 🌟💬
+📸🤖 Image to Text QA: Extract questions from any image and get instant answers using ChatGPT.
+Unleash the power of OCR and AI on your images and get things done faster! 🌟💬

 # Image to Text Question Answering